SCOTUS Comparison Practice FRQ/Citizens United

 In McCutcheon v.
-Federal Election Commission,7 the Supreme Court ruled in favor of McCutcheon on the ground that the aggregate spending limit forced donors to choose which candidates and issues they would be able to support during an election cycle.
+Federal Election Commission, the Supreme Court ruled in favor of McCutcheon on the grounds that the aggregate spending limit forced donors to choose which candidates and issues they would be able to support during an election cycle.

 Question 1

-Identify the constitutional clause that is common to both McCutcheon v.
+Identify the civil liberty that is common to both McCutcheon v.
 Federal Election Commission (2014) and Citizens United v.
 Federal Election Commission (2010).

 Question 2